 - Suicide attempts

 Sexual abuse – This form of elder abuse occurs when a caregiver, fellow resident, or nursing home visitor forces the resident to engage in unwanted sexual contact or penetration.
-Victims of sexual abuse are frequently residents who have medical problems that make it difficult to communicate, understand, or remember the abuse.
+Victims of sexual abuse are frequent residents with medical problems that make it difficult to communicate, understand, or remember the abuse.
 They may also have physical limitations that deny them the ability to fend off the perpetrator.
 Look for the following signs if you suspect sexual abuse:

 - Fear of being alone with the alleged perpetrator